 Let`s start by examining the attack at the top right side of chart.
 Prayerfully consider how the evil one attacks by injecting thoughts that arouse memories; the memories may be painful or pleasurable.
 Numbers 11:4--5 is key to understanding how Satan` slithered undetected into position.
 "And the mixt multitude that was among them fell a lusting: and the children of Israel also wept again, and said, Who shall give us flesh to eat?
 We remember the fish, which we did eat freely; the cucumbers, and the melons, and the leeks, and the onions, and the garlick."
 When God delivered his people out of Egypt they didn`t cross the red sea alone.
 Others who were side by side with God`s people in bondage were freed too.
 You see, because the "mixt multitude" (non-believers) sinful flavors have not been subdued they are still led by their "flesh" and consequently still under Satan`s grip.
 In this case the succulent bait Satan employed was the memory of the fish, and everything else they ate while in slavery.
 Satan often uses this same "mixt multitude" approach against believers today.
 I mean he will send family members that aren`t saved, associates from your past, old friends, co-workers, people you hung out with while doing things you don`t do now, back into your presence.
 At times they really don`t just pop up in your life.
 How conveniently they fit into his diabolical plan to manipulate your memory.
 The fact that you had been around them in the past enables them to remind you of painful or pleasurable things in your past.
 They may just be reminiscing, but maybe they are not.
 On one hand, some may not even know they are being used by the evil one.
 On the other hand, some people don`t have your best interest at hand.
 Oh yeah misery loves company.
 This is how the devil often remains cloaked whereby he is working as a thief.
 This thief comes to steal, kill and destroy.
 But he almost always initially approaches as a thief.
 In this context the assignment is to steal your focus, by awakening the "old you" and stimulating specific feelings directly associated with the specific memory that's recalled.
 Oh yeah, Satan is a master thief.

-In the text, when you read, "We remember the fish, which we did eat freely...." is when the dysfunctional turn into sin is made.
-This means that at this moment the believers chose to agree with the evil thoughts that were being injected into their minds.
+In the text, when you read, "We remember the fish, which we did eat freely...." is when the dysfunctional turn into sin occurred.
+This turn refers to the very moment the believers chose to agree with the evil thoughts that were being injected into their minds.
 We know this is true because although they did eat the fish while in Egypt they did not eat freely.
 They were in bondage under a Pharaoh who was brutal.
 In psychology, this is called "selective recall" where you only remember what you want to.
-It seems ok to reminisce about the good old days when you were selling dope, or using drugs getting high, drinking. etc, but don`t forget about how you were always looking over your shoulder for law enforcement, sick as a dog from a hangover, spending all your money partying yet unable to pay your bills the following day, etc..
+It seems ok to reminisce about the good old days when you were self-centered, manipulating others, selling dope, or using drugs getting high, drinking. etc, but don`t forget about how you were always looking over your shoulder for law enforcement, sick as a dog from a hangover, spending all your money partying yet unable to pay your bills the following day, etc..
 Real talk, the old me, the old you, always wants to regain control in our lives.
 Let me be clear, the old me, the old you defines your old sinful self, thought patterns, behavioral patterns, our uniquely sin-filled flavor.
 Some say we need to kill him daily!
 However, this is spiritual warfare, that said, I need to kill the old me situationally.
 Get this in your spirit, my brother, my sister, you see multiple temptations, subtle demonic attacks, don`t occur once a day, but throughout the day.
 You and I must kill the old us situationally, not daily.
 Moreover Luke 9:62 Jesus said, "No man, having put his hand to the plough, and looking back, is fit for the kingdom of God."
 My brother, my sister, keep it moving, onward and upward!